git-pull/website/blog/2018/01/technical-screening.rst

 careerist/bozo who's a professional interviewer, not someone who can hack.

-Another example: If the organization values software developers enough, have senior engineers (not managers) be recruiters for programmers.
+Another example: If the organization values software developers enough, have senior engineers (not managers) fill in as recruiters for programmer roles.
 They're not going to hang the process on a gimmick or trick, but probe and give the applicant a chance to fill in the blank if they know something, or could learn it.
 This avoids false negatives.

 I am going to be stern on this - as of 2018, there's *zero* respect for